On irreducible symplectic 4-folds numerically equivalent to $(K3)^{[2]}$: Preliminaries

-\begin{rem} More precisely the above equation holds in the following situation: let $\Theta\subset |H|$ be a $3$-dimensional linear subsystem.
-Then (\ref{4}) holds for arbitrary linearly independent $H_1,\dots, H_4\in\Theta $ if Eqnt.~(4.0.24) of \cite{O} holds for one set of linearly independent $H_1,\dots, H_4\in \Theta$. \end{rem} Let us prove the following: \begin{lemm} If the base locus of $|H|$ is $0$-dimensional, then the generic element of $|H|$ is smooth. \end{lemm} \begin{proof}(cf.~\cite[(2.5)]{F}) Let $\pi_1:T\rightarrow X$ be a blow-up of a point from the base locus such that $E$ is the exceptional divisor.
-Then $\pi^{\ast}(H)-sE$ is semi-positive, thus so $s=1$. \end{proof} More generally, the referee observed the following:
+\end{lem} \begin{proof} In fact the above equation holds in the following situation: let $\Theta\subset |H|$ be a $4$-dimensional linear subsystem.
+Then Lemma \ref{4} holds for arbitrary linearly independent $H_1,\dots, H_4\in\Theta $ if Eqnt.~(4.0.24) of \cite{O} holds for one set of linearly independent $H_1,\dots, H_4\in \Theta$. \end{proof} Let us prove the following: \begin{lem} If the base locus of $|H|$ is $0$-dimensional, then the generic divisor in $|H|$ is smooth. \end{lem} \begin{proof}(cf.~\cite[(2.5)]{F}) Let $\pi_1:T\rightarrow X$ be a blow-up of a point from the base locus such that $E$ is the exceptional divisor.
+Then $\pi^{\ast}(H)-sE$ is semi-positive, thus so $s=1$. \end{proof} More generally, O'Grady observed the following:

-\begin{lemm} If the base locus $B$ of $|H|$ is $0$-dimensional, then the intersection $D$ of two generic elements of $|H|$ is smooth. \end{lemm} \begin{proof} By the Bertini Theorem $D$ is smooth outside $B$.
-Let $\Theta\subset |H|$ be a generic $3$-dimensional linear subspace and
+\begin{lem} If the base locus $B$ of $|H|$ is $0$-dimensional, then the intersection $D$ of two generic elements of $|H|$ is smooth. \end{lem} \begin{proof} By the Bertini theorem $D$ is smooth outside $B$.
+Let $\Theta\subset |H|$ be a generic $4$-dimensional linear subspace and

 We may choose linearly independent $H_1,\dots,H_4\in\Theta$ such that

 Since $\dim B=0$ the intersection $H_1\cap\dots \cap H_4$ is proper and hence